cherrytreelane/3962cherrytreelane_socdemo/README.md

 ![](http://www.simpleimageresizer.com/_uploads/photos/7ea0af84/welcome-mat_50.jpg)

-*Welcome to 3962 Cherry Tree Lane!
-Our fridge is a little messy right now because our lazy son wants to do as little work as possible...*
+*"Welcome to our humble abode on 3962 Cherry Tree Lane!
+Our fridge is a little messy right now because our lazy son wants to do as little work as possible..." - Mr and Mrs Goodcoder*

 ![](https://thebojansblog.files.wordpress.com/2018/04/separation-of-concerns-feb-2013.png)